Imihaljko/youtube-for-alexa/alexa-setup.md

 now look for the endpoint page. (located on the left)

-select AWS Lambda ARN and in the Default Region box enter arn:aws:lambda:eu-west-1:410861105810:function:YouTube
+select AWS Lambda ARN and in the Default Region box enter your ARN

 leave the other boxes blank. click on save model then build model.